MPKuchciak/jobmarket-analysis/README.md

 ## Example Queries and Functions Used

-Below are explanations of various SLQ functions and exemplary query that we used.
+Below are explanations of various SQL functions and exemplary query that we used (all used queries are inside SQL-queries folder).

 Example of query 3 - usage of unnesting to flatten skills and matching job title using `LIKE` to select roles only related to Big Data